eric-wang135/EMGSE/docs/index.md

 18 types of noise are used to create EMGSE testing data.
 12 of them are speech noise and the rest are nonspeech noise.

 ## Speech noise
-Speech noise of Chinese and English is used.
+Chinese and English speech noises are used.

 Noise type| Audio file (Chinese)| Audio file(English)|
 --------------|------| -----|